LEARNAcademy/syllabus/capstone/api-keys.md

 - can define API key
 - can define environment variable
-- can create the code structure to protect API keys in a React in Rails application
+- can create the code structure to protect API keys in a React application
 - can use an API key to create an effective fetch request
+- can create the code structure to protect API keys in a React application

 #### Additional Resources